 How To Get A Mortgage For A Grade 2 Listed House

-If you are looking for mortgage or short term finance for a grade 2 listed home, then you may come up against a few challenges in finding a lender who will consider this type of property.
+If you are looking for a mortgage or short term finance for a grade 2 listed home, you may come up against a few challenges in finding a lender who will consider this type of property.

-When you hear the phrase ‘listed building’, you might think of a stately home or some other grand structure that is likely to be in public ownership and therefore already protected from development.
+When you hear the phrase ‘listed building’, you might think of a stately home or some other grand structure that is likely to be in public ownership and, therefore, already protected from development.

 92% of listed buildings are in the Grade 2 category type of property – the lowest of the three levels of protection.

-More and more people are looking to live in unconventional properties, such as mill conversions, windmill conversions, even old churches.
+More and more people are looking to live in unconventional properties, such as mill conversions, windmill conversions, and even old churches.